 The PhD in Public Policy and Political Economy requires a minimum of 90 post-baccalaureate graduate credit hours.
 Full-time students can complete the degree in an average of 5 years.

 Students must maintain a 3.0 cumulative GPA in their graduate courses in the degree program, including core courses.
 If placed on probation, students will have one semester to bring their cumulative grade point average to a 3.0 or greater.
-Any student who receives two Cs will no longer be allowed to continue in the program.
+Any student who receives two Cs will not be allowed to continue in the program.

 Students must complete the following:

- 33 hours of core courses
+33 hours of core courses

- 12 hours of field courses (six hours in two fields of the student’s choice)
+12 hours of field courses (six hours in two fields of the student’s choice)

 Criminology